HCL-TECH-SOFTWARE/hcl-workload-automation-docker-compose/readmes/readme_CONSOLE.md

 - DB variables

-The following variables are valid only if you set a database different from Derby, such as DB2, DB2 for z/OS (DB2Z), Informix (IDS), OneDB, MSSQL or Oracle.
+The following variables are valid only if you set a database different from Derby.
 Use Derby database only for demo or test purposes.

 | Variable                      | Description                                                                                                                                                                                                        | Mandatory   | Example             |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------                         | ----------  | ---------------     |